LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes/modifiers.rst

 The table below details whether or not information can be accessed at different levels based on the access modifier.
-For example, a field with the ``private`` access modifier can be accessed within the class, but cannot be accessed outside the class at the world-level.
-In C#, **world-level** is the level of the whole application and contains all of the packages and classes.
+For example, a field with the ``private`` access modifier can be accessed within the class, but cannot be accessed outside the class at the assembly or world-level.
+In C#, an **assembly** refers to a grouping of classes and other resources that form a particular unit of an application.
+**World-level** is the  level of the whole application and contains all of the packages and classes.
 While we will discuss later how to decide which access modifier to use for different scenarios, you should save this table now as reference for those conversations.

 .. list-table:: Is information accessible at certain levels with certain access modifiers?